Every agent lives on someone's server. Until now.

 Jailbreak-phrase scrub at decode.
 Well-known injections like

-localStorage['pocketagent-v1'].
-Nothing syncs, nothing leaves the tab (or the extension).
-Ever. - Active mode is opt-in per domain.
+localStorage['pocketagent-v1']— it never syncs and never leaves the tab.
+The one thing that does: an anonymous install ping to/installs/collect(event + page, no payload, no PII) so we can count installs.
+Block it and everything still works. - Active mode is opt-in per domain.
 The extension never injects into a chat site until you explicitly allow it from the popup.

 PocketAgent v1 specification.